 What Can I Sue for in a Car Accident Lawsuit?

 After a crash, you may wonder, “what can I sue for in a car accident lawsuit?”
-You can sue for medical costs, wage or income loss, property loss, physical pain and suffering, and other general damages in a car accident lawsuit.
-Your recoverable damages will depend on your case facts and your injury severity.
-The percentage of fault may also affect your recoverable damages.
+You can sue for medical costs, wage or income loss, property loss, physical pain and suffering, and other damages in a car accident lawsuit.
+The amount you can recover depends on the severity of your injuries, the facts of your case, and your share of fault.

 A photo of a guy wearing a white shirt whos been involved in a car accident holding his nape.

-A car accident often causes massive costs and losses.
-These costs and losses are called damages.
-You have the right to pursue compensation from the at-fault party if you incur damages you wouldn’t have otherwise incurred before the accident happened.
-The types of damages you can recover when suing after a car accident include:
+In Illinois, you have the right to recover compensation after an accident if you incur losses you wouldn’t have otherwise incurred if the crash had not happened.
+The types of damages you can pursue in a car accident lawsuit include:

 Medical Bills